dwrdvncntcvs/galleria-server/README.md

 M_S_TYPE=memory
 ```

-PS: These are the environment variables that I used for the project.
-Before running the application on your local machine, please be advised that all of these are very important variables and should be configured accordingly.
+<i><b>Note</b>: These are the environment variables that I used for the project.
+Before running the application on your local machine, please be advised that all of these are very important variables and should be configured accordingly.</i>

 + Assuming that you are using npm, to start the application, run these commands in the terminal:
   + Create database.